- New Clients

-Myth: I have to wait until my pet's current medical condition has resolved itself before getting pet insurance.
+Myth: I have to wait until my pet's current medical condition has resolved before getting pet insurance.

 Myth: Pet insurance is only worthwhile if you have a very active pet or an older pet that is likely to develop problems.